ExitValue.ai

 Why do cybersecurity companies trade at higher multiples than generic SaaS?

 Mission-critical spend that customers can't easily cut, switching costs measured in months not days, regulatory tailwinds (NIST, SOC 2, federal mandates), and breach-driven urgency.
-Buyers will pay a 2-3x revenue premium over equivalent-size generic SaaS for these structural advantages.
+Buyers will pay a a revenue-multiple range premium over equivalent-size generic SaaS for these structural advantages.

 Who buys cybersecurity companies?